tszheichoi/awesome-sensor-logger/UNITS.md

 - `bssid` is the MAC address.
 - `frequency` is the network frequency.
 - `level` is the signal strength in dBm.
+- `capabilities` is a string listing the advertised capabilities of the network (e.g. supported authentication and encryption schemes).

 ## Compass

 - `magneticBearing` is in degrees.

+## Bluetooth

+Each row is one received advertisement.
+Sensor Logger records advertisements raw and does not interpret them, so decoding the payload is left to you.
+See the [Recording Bluetooth LE sensors](https://github.com/tszheichoi/awesome-sensor-logger#recording-bluetooth-le-sensors) section of the README for worked examples.

+- `id` is the device identifier (a MAC address on Android, a system-assigned UUID on iOS).
+- `rssi` is the Received Signal Strength Indicator, in dBm.
+A larger negative value means a weaker signal.
+Can be null.
+- `txPowerLevel` is the advertised transmit power, in dBm, where the device reports one.
+- `manufacturerData` is the raw manufacturer data field, hex encoded.

+If you record all nearby devices, the sensor is named `bluetooth`.
+If you select individual devices, each gets its own file named `bluetooth-<id>`.

+## BluetoothMetadata

+Written once per discovered device, alongside the advertisements above.

+- `id` is the device identifier, matching the `id` in the Bluetooth records.
+- `name` is the device name.
+- `localName` is the local name from the advertisement, where present.
+- `isConnectable` indicates whether the device accepts connections.
+- `serviceUUIDs` is the list of advertised service UUIDs.
+- `manufacturer` and `model` are the manufacturer and model strings, where the device reports them.

+## Camera

+The camera is the one sensor whose recorded form and streamed form differ, so treat them separately.

+**In a recording**, the camera does not write a CSV.
+Frames are written into a `Camera/` directory inside the recording, and the filename carries the timestamp:

+- In Images and Snapshot modes, one `<timestamp>.jpg` per frame.
+- In Video mode, a single `<timestamp>.mp4` per recording segment.

+Note that these filename timestamps are UNIX epoch **milliseconds**, not the nanoseconds used by the `time` column elsewhere.
+They are NTP-corrected if NTP synchronisation is enabled.

+**When streaming** over HTTP Push or MQTT, there is no filesystem to write to, so each frame is sent inline as a reading named `camera`, with:

+- `image`, the frame itself, base64 encoded.
+- `imageFormat`, the encoding of that frame, `jpg`.

+On iOS, depth maps are embedded within the captured images rather than stored separately.
+See https://github.com/tszheichoi/awesome-sensor-logger/blob/main/DEPTH.md for how to extract them.